Catherine MacLean, MD, PhD

 Matthew is currently enrolled “The Fundamentals of Value-Based Health Care” at Dartmouth Institute for Health Policy & Clinical Policy, continues to treat patients, and in his spare time enjoys to hike the White Mountains, travel to Europe and bicycle the parks of New York city with his three daughters.

-Dr. Fontana is a Senior Data Scientist and economist whose interests are interdisciplinary and empirical, focused on the intersection of behavioral economics, health policy, survey and experimental design, and mobile health.
+Dr. Fontana is a Senior Director of Data Science and an economist whose interests are interdisciplinary and empirical, focused on the intersection of behavioral economics, health policy, survey and experimental design, and mobile health.
 His work at the Center focuses on (1) collecting novel patient information (e.g. goals, presenteeism, steps), (2) leveraging machine learning and large datasets to predict patient outcomes (e.g. patient-reported outcome measure scores, complications, readmissions), and (3) evaluating consumer-facing hospital and surgeon quality rating systems.
 His PhD in economics is from the University of Michigan, where his dissertation investigated the pro-health impact of mobile push notifications, adaptive survey methods for measuring financial risk tolerance, and how genetic predispositions moderate the impact of cigarette tax policy.
 He did postdoctoral work at the University of Southern California’s Behavioral and Health Genomics Center, where his research focused on identifying genetic variants associated with behavioral phenotypes (e.g. risk-taking, depression, educational attainment), as well as supervising the design and development of a mobile platform “Ask Me” for collecting behavioral and game data.
-He also has a master’s in operations research from Cornell University, where he received his bachelor’s in economics and government.
+He has a master’s in operations research from Cornell University and he is also an Assistant Professor in the Department of Healthcare Policy & Research at Weill Cornell Medical College.

 See Dr. Fontana's publications.

-Gourab serves as a Value Research Assistant at the Center for the Advancement of Value in Musculoskeletal Care.
+Gourab serves as a Value Analyst at the Center for the Advancement of Value in Musculoskeletal Care.
 As an undergraduate, he conducted extensive basic and clinical research.
 He also completed an internship at Gilead Sciences Inc. where he developed business analysis tools.

 Gourab is interested in the role of data in enhancing healthcare value.
 As a research assistant he has worked on data summarization and visualization.
 He is also involved in developing a residency value curriculum.